-(and I'll confess, I'm an unabashed fan of Jakob's big brain) analyzed a study by Harald Weinrich, Hartmut Obendorf, Eelco Herder, and Matthias Mayer, "Not Quite The Average: An Empirical Study of Web Use" and reached the
+Jakob Nielsen (and I’ll confess, I’m an unabashed fan of Jakob’s big brain) analyzed a study by Harald Weinrich, Hartmut Obendorf, Eelco Herder, and Matthias Mayer, “Not Quite The Average: An Empirical Study of Web Use” and reached the following conclusions:

 The Internet is a noisy place—and that means people are juggling a bunch of distractions when they reach your content.
 A wise solution?
 Subheads.